tomdee/calico-coreos-vagrant-example/README.md

 # Set up Calico on CoreOS using Vagrant

 >*Note that Calico's use of powerstrip support (as seen in this demo) is being replaced by Docker's new [libnetwork network driver support](https://github.com/docker/libnetwork) available in the Docker [experimental channel](https://github.com/docker/docker/tree/master/experimental) alongside the Docker 1.7 release.
-You can find the Calico libnetwork demo [here](https://github.com/Metaswitch/calico-ubuntu-vagrant)*
+You can find the latest Calico libnetwork demo on the main [Getting Started page](https://github.com/Metaswitch/calico-docker/blob/master/docs/GettingStarted.md).*

 You can quickly set up a CoreOS cluster ready to network Docker containers with <a href="https://github.com/Metaswitch/calico-docker">Calico Docker networking</a> using the Vagrant files in this repo.